tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 ### Add Codecs

 We are using [borer](https://sirthias.github.io/borer/) to serialize/deserialize.
-It has support for two formats: Json and Cbor(binary format)
+It has support for two formats: JSON and CBOR(binary format)

 Add the codecs in `HttpCodecs.scala`, along with imports for our models.